Close Menu

 HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\CurrentVersion\TrayNotify

-More details about modifying above registry value is available here at Microsoft site, please visit.
+More information about modifying above registry value is available here at Microsoft site, please visit.

 After modifying registry keys, you need to kill and restart the explorer.exe process to take effect.